 Personally, I like using a 2-liter soda bottle.
 Cut the top off the bottle.
 Punch a few drainage holes in the bottom and slide the bottle over the pot, creating a small greenhouse.

 Pest and Problems

 Coffee plants are very robust houseplants, most problems are usually due to cultural errors.

 Green leaves dropping off – This condition occurs when plants are kept too dark.
-Mpve to a brighter location, but not in direct sunlight.
+Move to a brighter location, but not in direct sunlight.

-Dried out and withering leaves – Check the temperatures… usually they are too high.
-Move to a cooler location and keep an eye on watering.
+Dried out and withering leaves – Check the temperatures… usually, the temperatures are too high.
+Move the plant to a cooler location and keep an eye on watering.
 During spring and summer keep the plant evenly moist.

 Mildew – Show its face by causing fluffy gray or white deposits on the leaves.

-Scale – Usually hides under the leaves.
+Insect-Plant Scale – hiding under the leaves.
 Minor attacks can be handled with alcohol and a cotton swab.

-Overall caring for coffee plants is not that difficult.
+Overall caring for coffee trees or plants is not that difficult.
 Making them thrive is as easy as making sure the plant gets water and food and is buffered from the blazing sun.

 Because it thrives indoors, the rich, dark green, glossy leaves and easy culture make growing a Coffee tree as an indoor plant one to consider.